Cyphrme/Coze/README.md

 ## Revoke
-A Coze key may be revoked by signing a self-revoke coze.
-A self-revoke coze has the field `rvk` with an integer value greater than `0`.
-For example, the integer value `1` is suitable to denote revocation.
-A Unix timestamp of revocation is the suggested value for `rvk`.
+A Coze key may be revoked by signing a coze containing the field `rvk` with an integer value greater than `0`.
+The integer value `1` is suitable to denote revocation and the current Unix timestamp is the suggested value.

 ### Example Self Revoke
 ```JSON